kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		  logseq.order-list-type:: number
 		- A person, $$\vec{p}$$, is swimming and there is a current, $$\vec{c}$$.
 The person's position is $$[\text{N}40^\circ E]$$ from where their destination is located.
 Also draw the resultant, $$\vec{r}$$. logseq.order-list-type:: number
-		- What do all of these problems have in comm logseq.order-list-type:: number
+		- Compare:  What do all of these problems have in common? logseq.order-list-type:: number
+		- Contrast:  What is different between these problems? logseq.order-list-type:: number
+		- Strategize:  How do we phrase logseq.order-list-type:: number